 The OIR provides disaggregated data on student achievement and outcomes by race, ethnicity, and gender.
 Data are used to develop strategies to address DI and to inform funding.
-For example, the Student Equity and Achievement (SEA) Plan (SEA-EquityPlan 2019-22) includes both progressive and stretch goals for closing access, persistence, and completion gaps for DI student groups.
+For example, the Student Equity and Achievement (SEA) Plan (SEA-EquityPlan_2019-22) includes both progressive and stretch goals for closing access, persistence, and completion gaps for DI student groups.
 The SASE Committee evaluates the efficacy of SEA projects.

-In addition to the required SEA Plan, the OIR routinely disaggregates outcome data by race and ethnicity.
-For example, the OIR shares disaggregated data on (1) overall success rates (IR-SuccessByRaceEthn-Rpt\F2016-20), (2) success in precollegiate and transfer-level English and math (IR-PresnAfrAmeriEngMath\F18), and (3) success rates in first-level transfer English and math by race and ethnicity (IR-AB705-Rpt\F2015-19).
+In addition to the required SEA Plan, the OIR routinely disaggregates outcomes data by race and ethnicity.
+For example, the OIR shares disaggregated data on (1) overall course success rates (IR-SuccessByRaceEthn-Rpt_F2016-20), (2) success in precollegiate and transfer-level English and math (IR-PresnAfrAmeriEngMath_F18), and (3) success rates in first-level transfer English and math by race and ethnicity (IR-AB705-Rpt_F2015-19).

-The College excels in responding to disaggregated data analysis as demonstrated by (1) initiating the BEC; (2) establishing a process for small projects to obtain funding to address specific equity gaps, conducted by SASE using SEA funds; (3) updating the mission and EMP to reflect a commitment to equity; (4) revising our hiring process to incorporate a commitment to equity; and (5) establishing an extensive professional development opportunities for all staff (SASE Recomm-BEC 9-18-18, SASE Goals Spr2018, SASE-Min-EEO-Pres-Hiring 1-16-20, SASE\FundProgRpt-CCEPG\3-13-18).
+The College excels in responding to disaggregated data analysis as demonstrated by (1) initiating the BEC; (2) establishing a process for small projects to obtain funding to address specific equity gaps, conducted by SASE using SEA funds; (3) updating the mission and EMP to reflect a commitment to equity; (4) revising our hiring process to incorporate a commitment to equity; and (5) establishing an extensive professional development opportunities for all staff (SASE_Recomm-BEC_9-18-18, SASE_Goals_Spr2018, SASE-Min-EEO-Pres-Hiring_1-16-20, SASE_FundProgRpt-CCEPG_3-13-18).

 The College has consistently hired personnel, offered services, expanded resources available in the classroom, and supported professional development specifically around closing equity gaps.
-For instance, the BEC (BEC-Taskforce\Website) is committed to closing equity gaps for Black students.
-Using funds allocated through the processes described previously, the task force hired student mentors, built a collaborative village of volunteers and paid support, and addressed structural barriers to Black achievement in ten distinct areas, such as safety and security, financial and mental health, and student support services.
+For instance, the BEC (BEC-Taskforce_Website) is committed to closing equity gaps for Black students.
+Using funds allocated through the processes described previously, the task force hired student mentors, built a collaborative village of volunteers and paid support, and worked to address structural barriers to Black achievement in ten distinct areas, such as safety and security, financial and mental health, and student support services.
 The College supports innovative approaches to provide culturally relevant, responsive, and sustaining instruction and services.

 SEA projects and initiatives that address DI and equity gaps in student outcomes are evaluated by the SASE Committee (SASE-Min-HSI 02-18-21).
-The SASE Committee discusses project outcomes and makes recommendations for further development of the project or redirection of resources (SASE-Recomm-PRAC\8-9-19).
+The SASE Committee discusses project outcomes and makes recommendations for further development of the project or redirection of resources (SASE-Recomm-PRAC 8-9-19).